Keith Jackson (media executive): 8 cents a day campaign

-In December 1987, ABC Managing Director David Hill faced a weighty cut to the ABC budget by the federal government and decided to mount a public campaign to resist the cut and obtain more reliable funding for the corporation.
+In December 1987, ABC Managing Director David Hill faced a swingeing cut to the ABC's budget by the federal government and decided to mount a public campaign to resist the cut and obtain more reliable funding for the corporation.

 It was a risky move for a government instrumentality to attack its paymaster but Hill, described as “a pugnacious and quasi-political operator” who “never hesitated to take it right up to his mates in the Labor government” was determined to proceed.
 The ABC Board agreed and Jackson was given the job of managing the operation, which he called ‘8 Cents a Day’ (based on how much the ABC cost every Australian).
 “The ABC’s ability to persuade the government that it deserved a better deal would be up to its millions of listeners,” he later wrote.
 “If we initiated a funding fight to which the community response was ‘ho-hum’, our goose would be well and truly plucked and roasted to a bitter crisp.
 But if community reaction was widespread, immediate and forcefully supportive, the ABC would prevail.”

 The campaign, launched in early February 1988, gained huge support from around Australia.
 In Whose ABC?, Inglis recorded that “those words [Eight Cents a Day], thought up by Keith Jackson … became a rallying cry for nationwide agitation”.
 By mid-year the government had formally agreed to the ABC’s demands to stabilise its budget and be provided with triennial funding.
 For Jackson, though, the campaign was a final flourish of a broadcasting career of more than 20 years as in August he was head-hunted by the public relations arm of Mojo, at the time Australia’s largest advertising agency.

-Over subsequent years Jackson retained some links with broadcasting and was called upon to lead short-term media management training assignments for UNESCO in Indonesia, Philippines and Fiji, which also led to the publication of his and P.N.
+Over subsequent years Jackson retained links with broadcasting and was called upon to lead short-term media management training assignments for UNESCO in Indonesia, Philippines and Fiji, which led to the publication of his and P.N.
 Charley’s book, Manage By the Moment.
 In a voluntary capacity, he also assisted the people of Bougainville establish their first radio station, New Dawn FM, after the 1989-2000 Bougainville civil war.

 Public relations

 Issues Australia

-In August 1988, Jackson was recruited from the ABC by public relations firm Mojo Corporate (later Issues Australia) where he became Principal Consultant.
-Over the next two years he worked on projects for major clients BHP Steel, State Rail, Westpac Bank, British Telecom, the New South Wales Premier's Department, and Queensland Rail.
+In August 1988, Jackson left the ABC for public relations firm Mojo Corporate (later Issues Australia) where he became Principal Consultant.
+Over the next two years he worked on projects for major clients BHP Steel, New South Wales State Rail, Westpac Bank, British Telecom, the New South Wales Premier's Department, and Queensland Rail.